mmotti/pihole-gravity-optimise/README.md

 Install the following modules:

-`sudo pip3 install pyahocorasick setuptools wheel`
+`sudo pip3 install setuptools wheel pyahocorasick`

 Install the following only if you experience an error when trying to install pyahocorasick: